-Of course, no matter how pleasant a community Orange County is, there are times when things go wrong with our vehicles.
-In this county as in any other, vehicle owners have new or used cars, trucks and SUVs with serious reliability problems.
+Of course, no matter how pleasant a community we live in, there are times when things go wrong with our vehicles and we need an Orange County lemon law attorney.
+In this county, as in any other, vehicle owners have new or used cars, trucks and SUVs with serious reliability problems.
 If that describes you, the Orange County lemon law attorneys at Neale & Fhima may be able to help you.

 Below is some important information about the California lemon law that you should know.